Last Updated on 17 January 2026 by Cycloscope

 Wislany lagoon, or Vistula lagoon

-It is a mirror of fresh water within the Gdańsk Bay.
-It is separated from the waters of the Baltic Sea by a 70-kilometer-long strip of sand and borders with the Kaliningrad Oblast in Russia.
+It is a freshwater mirror within the Gdańsk Bay.
+It is separated from the waters of the Baltic Sea by a 70-kilometer-long strip of sand and borders the Kaliningrad Oblast in Russia.

 The mouth of the Vistula River

-A labyrinth of sandbars, dunes spits, and beaches with water meadows constantly changing due to the material within the river itself after its meandering journey and man’s intervention.
+A labyrinth of sandbars, dune spits, and beaches with water meadows constantly changing due to the material within the river itself after its meandering journey, and man’s intervention.

 Concentration camp of Sztutowo

-In the town of Sztutowo, was the first concentration camp outside the borders of the Reich.
+In the town of Sztutowo, the first concentration camp outside the borders of the Reich was established.

 Gdansk

 Despite being largely destroyed during the Second World War, the reconstruction work was magnificent, restoring Poland to a beautiful port city.
-Famous for being the city where Solidarnosc was born, which significantly contributed to the liberation of Poland from the Soviet Union.
+Famous for being the city where Solidarnosc was born, which significantly contributed to Poland’s liberation from the Soviet Union.

 Westerplatte Peninsula

-Located at the mouth of the so-called “Dead Vistula” (Martwa Wisła in Polish) is the place where the 1st of September 1939 began the Second World War.
+Located at the mouth of the so-called “Dead Vistula” (Martwa Wisła in Polish), this is where the 1st of September 1939 marked the beginning of the Second World War.
 The fighting, which lasted from 1 to 7 September 1939, is known as the Battle of the Westerplatte.

-A very pleasant itinerary but that can give strong feelings for what this place represents.
+A charming itinerary, but it can evoke strong feelings about what this place represents.
 On a small hill stands the statue built in memory of all the fallen during the Second World War.

 Lake Łebsko

-The Polish region of Pomerania is characterized by numerous lakes, among which Lake Łebsko is one of the largest.
+The Polish region of Pomerania is characterized by numerous lakes, among them Lake Łebsko, one of the largest.
 It is located within the Słowiński National Park, a paradise for bird watchers.

 Kołobrzeg

-Is the only medium-sized city along the Polish Baltic coast (excluding Gdansk).
+It is the only medium-sized city along the Polish Baltic coast (excluding Gdansk).
 It too was an important city of the Hanseatic League.
-It has a pleasant historical center to walk around and the Museum of Polish Arms in Kolobrzeg, one of the most important museums in the country, with a huge collection of historical treasures.
+It has a pleasant historical center to walk around and the Museum of Polish Arms in Kolobrzeg, one of the most important museums in the country, with a vast collection of historical treasures.

 The Szczecin Bay